nanos/fedialgo_demo_app_foryoufeed/README.md

 1. Profit.

-### Setting Weights
+## Setting Weights
 Once the initial load is complete you can adjust the way the algorithm weights various aspects of a toot when it decides what should be at or near the top of your feed.
+There's also a drop down for preconfigured settings (feedback appreciated!)
 Hopefully these are self explanatory:

 <p align="center">
     <img src="doc/algorithm_sliders.png" alt="Algorithm Weighting Sliders" width="300">